Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 Windows platform: The GDK guides are compatible with Gradle only.
 Maven support is coming soon.

-1. Create or Download a Microservices Application #
+1. Create or Download the Application

 You can create a microservices application from scratch by following this guide, or you can download the completed example: